IvanPalm/Resume.md/Resume_IvanPalmegiani_GitHub.md

 - Coordinating and executing field operations involving live-capture of cheetahs, deployment GPS collars and the safe release of study animals into the wild, plus extensive camera-trap surveys of the capturing areas
 - Engaging with local stakeholders and landowners, involving them in mitigation of human-wildlife conflict
-- Processing and analyzing time series of geospatial data from satellite telemetry in near-real-time to plan field operations, and take actions in a timely manner patial and movement modelling of telemetry data
+- Processing and analyzing time series of geospatial data from satellite telemetry in near-real-time to plan field operations, and take actions in a timely manner
+- Performing spatial and movement analyses of wildlife telemetry data
 - Designing and maintaining online and offline geodatabases
 - Writing scientific manuscripts
 - Organizing scientific congresses and symposia